who we are?

 what we do?

-Turtle Conservation
+Coastal Conservation

 Sri Lanka’s beaches and coastal waters are critical nesting and feeding grounds for endangered sea turtles, including Green, Hawksbill, Olive Ridley, and Leatherback turtles.

-Species Protection
+Species Conservation

 Sri Lanka is a biodiversity hotspot with endemic mammals, birds, reptiles, amphibians, and marine life.
 LNC focuses on protecting these species through habitat preservation awareness programs.